Gariaband district: Geography

 The district has four urban bodies: Gariaband Municipality and Rajim, Chhura and Fingeshwar Nagar panchayats.

 Much of the district is covered by forest.
-The forest area of the district is 2935 sqkm, including Udanti Sitanadi Tiger Reserve, making up over half the district area.
+The forest area of the district is 2935 sqkm, including Udanti Sitanadi Tiger Reserve, making up over half of the district area.

 The present Collector and District Magistrate of Gariaband is Chhattar Singh Dehre (IAS).
 Shri Bhojram Patel is the Superintendent of Police of Gariaband District.

 Demographics

-According to the 2011 census, the population of the district was 597,653.
+According to the 2011 census, the population of the district was 597,653, of which 40,454 (6.77%) live in urban areas.
 The sex ratio was 1020 and the literacy rate was 68.26%.
-40,454 (6.77%) live in urban areas.
 Scheduled Castes and Scheduled Tribes made up 17.97% and 36.14% of the population respectively.
 Tribals made up 48% of Chhura taluk and were the majority in Gariaband and Mainpur taluks.

-According to the 2011 census 69.48% of the population speaks Chhattisgarhi, 22.95% Odia, 5.10% Hindi and 1.19% Marathi as their first language.
+According to the 2011 census 69.48% of the population speaks Chhattisgarhi, 22.95% Odia, 5.10% Hindi as their first language.
+1.24% of the population spoke 'Others' under Marathi, almost all of whom were Kamar.
+The Odia population is concentrated in Mainpur tehsil, where over 40% of the population speaks Odia, and Deobhog tehsil, where over 80% of the population is Odia.